Skip to content

 Overview

-Blueprints allow you to define additional fields for models at runtime based on data stored in Neo4j.
+Blueprints allow you to define additional fields for models at runtime based on data stored in the graph database.
 This enables flexible, user-defined schemas without code changes.

 How It Works

-1. Blueprint definitions are stored in Neo4j with JSON Schema
+1. Blueprint definitions are stored in the graph with a JSON Schema payload

 4. The extended model validates data according to the blueprint schema